Pregnant woman shot at by neighbour in Delhi for objecting to loud music at function | Law-Order

 - India

-A 30-year-old woman suffered a miscarriage after she was shot at by her neighbour in northwest Delhi's Siraspur when she objected to loud music being played by a DJ during a function at his house, police said on Monday.
+A 30-year-old woman suffered a miscarriage after she was shot at by her neighbour in northwest Delhi's Siraspur on Monday when she objected to loud music being played by a DJ during a function at his house, police said.

 Harish, who fired at the pregnant woman, and his friend Amit, whose gun was used in the commission of the crime, have been arrested, they said.